patrickmmartin/errorcodeNX/article.md

 * reliance upon `catch (...)```
 * reliance upon checking ```what()```

-However, making use of error_code and inheriting from one of the standard exception types such that it has the same  identity semantics is useful for the same reasons.
-There are quite a few techniques one can explore in this direction, but to pick a good example: exception class templates specialised on _error_code_ are very apt:
+However, making use of _error_id_ and inheriting from one of the standard exception types such that it has the same  identity semantics is useful for the same reasons.
+There are quite a few techniques one can explore in this direction, but to pick a good example: exception class templates specialised on _error_id_ are very apt:

 ### Code Sample: exception template allowing exceptions with _identity_

-    // we can define a simple template parameterised upon the error_code value
+    // we can define a simple template parameterised upon the error_id value
     // this template stores the base type and optionally some additional info if user specified
-    // Note that a large chunk of the code is book keeping to keep the instance's data requirement to a minimum template <error_code errtype> class typed_error : public std::runtime_exception {
+    // Note that a large chunk of the code is book keeping to keep the instance's data requirement to a minimum template <error_id errtype> class typed_error : public std::runtime_exception {
     public:
       typed_error(const char *what = NULL) : _what(NULL) {
         if (what) {